yazeed44/YazeedBot-Telegram/README.md

 # YazeedBot-Telegram
 My own bot on Telegram.
-It will implements various functionalities I find useful
+It will implements various functionality I find useful

+This bot will use [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot)